mafintosh/dat-npm/README.md

 	dat-npm [a-folder-store-stuff-in]

-the above will print out a port it is listening on
+the above will print out the port it is listening on